UnkwUsr/hlhax/README.md

     Check in-game console and find line "hlhax loaded".
 Also you can try to start typing `hx_`, `cv_` or `+hx_` and a completion list should appear.

-## Plans (aka sweet dreams)

-Autostrafe functions.
-Really, I very love cs 1.6 kz hacks like Tkz or 101xD.
-They literally allow you to gain such speed that the player begins to fly up on uneven surfaces.

-Firstly I want to see it in half-life, and then make it *cross-mod*, to work in cs 1.6.

 ## Credits

 Many thanks to all game hacking communities, this is a really big scene.
 Mostly